ristik-github/design-system-descriptions/Figma MCP documentation/dropdown.md

 The dropdown menu is expanded and visible below the input field.

 **Visual State:**
-- Input field shows focus ring
 - Border color: `nova/input/color/secondary` (#889192)
-- Focus ring: 2px `nova/color/focus` (#9ef1e4)
 - Dropdown menu visible below with list of options
 - Dropdown menu has shadow: `0px 8px 24px 0px rgba(0,0,0,0.13)`
-- First/hovered option highlighted with background color
+- First option highlighted with background color when opened via keyboard

 **Use When:**
 - User clicks on the input field
 - User uses keyboard to open dropdown (Space/Enter)
 - Dropdown is actively being interacted with

+#### Dropdown Focused
+The dropdown trigger is focused but not necessarily open.

+**Visual State:**
+- Focus ring: 2px `nova/color/focus` (#9ef1e4) appears around input
+- Border color remains: `nova/input/color/accent` (#c1cacb) when closed, or `nova/input/color/secondary` (#889192) when open
+- Focus ring is visible whenever dropdown trigger has keyboard focus (e.g., via Tab key navigation)

+**Use When:**
+- User navigates to dropdown using Tab key
+- Dropdown has keyboard focus but is not yet opened
+- Provides clear visual indicator for keyboard navigation users

 ---